Epcon Franchise Builders are smart investors who recognize the opportunity in today’s housing market

 John Wahlen was a marketing executive before becoming an Epcon Franchise Builder about 10 years ago.
 His job required a lot of travel, and he made frequent visits to Columbus, Ohio, where he watched Epcon Communities blossom on the landscape.

 “I knew that Milwaukee had not seen anything like this,” he stated.
 “It was a chance to build something different.
-I knew that it would be successful here if they were successful in Columbus.
+I knew that it would do well here if they did well in Columbus.
 The floor plans and the designs — there had been nothing like it that I had ever seen before.”

 What does John think it takes?